core-api/core-api/README.md

 ---

-Core API is a specification for .
+Core API is a specification for creating Hypermedia driven Web APIs, that allows you to build rich, expressive, and meaningful interfaces.

-It allows you to build RESTful Web APIs that describe their available interface, and provides the following benefits:

 * **Robust** - Clients interacting with a Core API service always have the available interactions presented to them.
 This allows for generic client libraries that are always automatically up to date with the services they interact with.
 * **Expressive** - Documents may be nested, and support in-place transitions, allowing you to express rich and complex interfaces without having to make multiple network calls.
 * **Explorable** - Client libraries allow you to inspect and interact with a Core API interface, and the HTML encoding allows for fully web browsable APIs.
-* **Flexible** - Core API separates the object interface from the encoding and transport layers.
+* **Flexible** - Rather than be coupled to a particular encoding, Core API separates out the document, encoding and transport concerns.
 This means that client libraries can communicate with a number of different hypermedia formats.
-Equally Core API services can easily
+Equally, Core API services can make themselves available over a number of different encodings.

 #### Example services